rabernat/rabernat.github.io/documents/research_statement.md

 importance of "trapping" versus "stirring" mechanisms in mesoscale transport.
 Our group, with our emphasis on software and big data tools, is uniquely poised to exploit these powerful but computationally demanding techniques.
-A paper now in revision _[Abernathey and Haller, 2017]_ uses one such technique applied to satellite data to quantify the trapped material transport due to coherent vortices across the Pacific basin.
+A recently published paper _[Abernathey and Haller, 2017]_ uses one such technique applied to satellite data to quantify the trapped material transport due to coherent vortices across the Pacific basin.
+I am particularly proud of this paper because it makes steps towards reconciling the Eulerian and Lagrangian perspectives on eddy transport, a fundamental theoretical challenge in fluid mechanics.
-The results, which show that trapping makes a negligible contribution, directly challenge several recent high profile papers.
+With this new technique, we were able to show that trapping makes a negligible contribution to the total eddy transport, directly challenging several recent high profile papers.

-Other work in progress on this topic includes a sensitivity analysis of the numerical method _[Zhang et al, 2017]_, an application to climate model simulations _[Tarshish et al, 2017]_, and an investigation into the role of submesoscales and internal waves in modulating Lagrangian transport barriers _[Sinha and Abernathey, 2017]_.
+Having developed the tools for large-scale identification of Lagrangian Coherent Structures from observational and model data, we are now tackling a range of new problems.
+_[Tarshish et al, 2018]_, a paper by a Princeton post-graduate student which I was closely involved in supervision, applied this new technique to the GFDL CM2.6 high-resolution ocean / climate simulation and explored the parameter sensitivity of the method.
+In progress is a follow-up to this work which compares the statistics of eddies in the simulation with those found in satellite altimetry.

+Inspired by the SWOT mission, we are also using the framework of coherent structures to probe the limits of current generation altiemtry and prepare for the upcoming next generation.
+In _[Sinha, Balwada, and Abernathey, 2018]_, we investigated the role of submesoscales and internal waves in lateral transport using an extremely high resolution global numerical simulation (MITgcm LLC4320 1/48-degree), employing time filtering to remove high-frequency dynamics.
+This student publication reveals that contemporary altimetry products likely lead to an overestimation of the degree of mesoscale coherence because they are missing these fast-timescale motions.

 ## Southern Ocean Overturning Circulation